Bayan-Agt, Mongolia Guide

 Day Trips

-Explore the evocative ruins of Ongi Monastery, once a significant Buddhist center in Mongolia.
-Destroyed during the communist purges of the 1930s, the site offers a poignant glimpse into the country's religious history.
-Wander among the crumbling walls, imagine the monks who once lived and studied here, and soak in the serene atmosphere of the surrounding landscape.
-The rebuilt temple offers a place for reflection.
+Explore the evocative ruins of Ongi Monastery, once one of Mongolia's largest monastic centers.
+Destroyed in the 1930s, the site offers a poignant glimpse into the country's religious history.
+Wander through the crumbling walls, imagine the bustling life that once filled these spaces, and enjoy the serene desert landscape surrounding the monastery.
+It's a powerful and reflective experience.

 Travel Time